memobc/memolab-manual/README.md

  - Attend at least one of our lab meetings or journal clubs per week.
  - Present at one meeting during the semester.
  - Write a short essay on your research topic or experiences at the end of the semester.
+- For more information about undergraduate research positions, refer to the [Undergraduate research](#undergraduate-research) section below.

 # Code of conduct
 ## General